Editor in Chief: Jane Secker, London School of Economics and Political Science.

 Managing Editor: Cathie Jackson, Cardiff University

-Sharon Lawler, University of Glasgow.
+Sharon Lawler, Scottish Environment Protection Agency and University of Glasgow.

-Elizabeth McCarthy, Oxford University
+Digital Communications Officer: Elizabeth McCarthy, University of Oxford and University of Reading

 The Editorial Board is made up of the Editorial Team and in addition:

-Ruth Stubbings, Loughborough University
+Ruth Stubbings, Nottingham Trent University

-Ross Todd, Rutgers University, USA
+Dr Ross Todd, Center for International Scholarahip in School Libraries, Rutgers University, USA

 Susie Andretta, London Metropolitan University (Vol. 3, No. 1 2009 to Vol. 5, No. 2 2011)